zenml-io/zenbytes/README.md

 ## :rocket: Getting Started

 If you haven't done so already, clone ZenBytes to your local machine.
-Then, simply use Jupyter Notebook to go through the course lesson-by-lesson, starting with `1-1_Pipelines.ipynb`:
+Then, use Jupyter Notebook to go through the course lesson-by-lesson, starting with `1-1_Pipelines.ipynb`:

 ```bash